 The advantages of secure online storage mean that cloud storage providers are equally attractive for both private users and companies.
 Renting additional storage space for files and documents of all kinds saves your hard drive space, and ensures that your work or home PC, or smartphone, have enough space for the operating system and installed programs.
 In addition, the files in cloud storage are available anytime, anywhere (and with any device).
 A computer’s hard drive does not offer the same luxury.
-To find out what’s important when choosing the right service and which providers offer the best cloud package, check out the following cloud storage test.
+To find out what’s important when choosing the right service and which providers offer the best cloud package, check out the following cloud storage comparison.

-HiDrive Cloud Storage with 1&1 IONOS!
+HiDrive Cloud Storage with IONOS!

-Based in Germany, HiDrive secures your data in the cloud so you can easily access it from any device.
-Packages starting from only £1/month excl.
-VAT!
+Based in Europe, HiDrive secures your data in the cloud so you can easily access it from any device!

 Cloud comparison: What makes the best online storage service?

-At first glance, there seem to be hardly any differences between the various storage services, which is why many turn to their prices when considering which option to choose.
+At first glance, there seems to be hardly any differences between the various storage services, which is why many turn to their prices when considering which option to choose.
 This is an important factor, but by no means the only one you should pay attention to.
 As with other web services, factors such as usability, or the security of your own data also play an important role.
-It may also be useful for companies to look into how well each cloud storage provider works for cooperative work.
+It may also be useful for companies to find out how well each cloud storage provider works for cooperative work.
 Finally, you should also take a close look at the reliability and support offered by the various providers.

 The following criteria are what we will use to compare the various online file storage providers: